danog/MadelineProto/docs/TD_docs/methods/toggleChannelInvites.md

 ---
 title: toggleChannelInvites
 description: Gives or revokes right to invite new members to all current members of the channel.
-Needs creator privileges in the channel.
+Needs appropriate rights in the channel.
 Available only for supergroups
 ---
 ## Method: toggleChannelInvites
 [Back to methods index](index.md)